-‘Tales of the City’: How Armistead Maupin’s groundbreaking books will update on Netflix
+‘Tales of the City’: Maupin’s groundbreaking books on Netflix

-Acting as a revival of the 90’s PBS miniseries, Netflix has ordered a ten-episode limited series of Armistead Maupin’s Tales of the City.
-Production is expected to start later this year with a premiere set for 2019 and actors Laura Linney (The Savages), Olympia Dukakis (Moonstruck), and Barbara Garrick (The Firm) reprising their roles as Mary Ann Singleton, Anna Madrigal, and DeDe Halcyon Day.
-Ellen Page (Juno) has also been announced as joining the cast as Shawna, the daughter of Mary Ann.
+Acting as a revival of the 90s PBS miniseries, Netflix’s ten-episode limited series of Armistead Maupin’s Tales of the City was released recently.
+The adaptation stars Laura Linney (The Savages), Olympia Dukakis (Moonstruck), and Barbara Garrick (The Firm) reprising their roles as Mary Ann Singleton, Anna Madrigal, and DeDe Halcyon Day.
+Ellen Page (Juno) also joined the cast as Shawna, the daughter of Mary Ann.

 This next chapter of Maupin’s trailblazing books will follow Mary Ann (Linney) as she returns home to San Francisco to be reunited with Shawna (Page) and ex-husband Brian after leaving them twenty years earlier to pursue her career.
 Fleeing the midlife crisis of her seemingly perfect Connecticut life, Mary Ann will rejoin her chosen family and be drawn back into Anna Madrigal’s (Dukakis) trajectory and the other residents of 28 Barbary Lane.